cwmccurdy/quantumGrid/docs/examples.rst

 Args:
   1) want_to_plot (bool): Optional command that turns on plotting; default is false.

-Potential read from file used here:
+File read for this example:
    I) potcurve_CISD_H2_ccpvTZ.dat

 femdvr_vib_states_co